-Course Title:Law, Public Safety & Security Education Directed Study (Public Service Education Directed Study)Course Number:8900100Course Credit:1
+Course Title: Law, Public Safety & Security Education Directed Study

+(Public Service Education Directed Study)
-CTE Standards and Benchmarks

-- 01.01 The benchmarks will be selected from the appropriate curriculum frameworks and determined by the instructor based upon the individual students assessed needs. - 02.0 Conduct investigative research on a selected topic related to the career cluster using approved research methodology, interpret findings, and prepare presentation to defend results.
-The student will be able to:

-02.01 Select investigative study referencing prior research and knowledge.
+CTE S Standards and Benchmarks 01.0 Demonstrate expertise in a specific occupation within the career cluster.
+The student will be able to: 01.01 The benchmarks will be selected from the appropriate curriculum frameworks and determined by the instructor based upon the individual students assessed needs.
+02.0 Conduct investigative research on a selected topic related to the career cluster using approved research methodology, interpret findings, and prepare presentation to defend results.
+The student will be able to: 02.01 Select investigative study referencing prior research and knowledge.
 02.02 Collect, organize and analyze data accurately and precisely.
 02.03 Design procedures to test the research.
 02.04 Report, display and defend the results of investigations to audiences that may include professionals and technical experts.
 03.0 Apply enhanced leadership and professional career skills.
-The student will be able to:

-03.01 Develop and present a professional presentation offering potential solutions to a current issue.
+The student will be able to: 03.01 Develop and present a professional presentation offering potential solutions to a current issue.
 03.02 Enhance leadership and career skills through work-based learning including job placement, job shadowing, entrepreneurship, internship, or a virtual experience.
 03.03 Participate in leadership development opportunities available through the appropriate student organization and/or other professional organizations.
 03.04 Enhance written and oral communications through the development of presentations, public speaking, and live and/or virtual interviews.
 04.0 Demonstrate higher order critical thinking and reasoning skills appropriate for the selected program of study.
-The student will be able to:

-04.01 Use mathematical and/or scientific skills to solve problems encountered in the chosen occupation.
+The student will be able to: 04.01 Use mathematical and/or scientific skills to solve problems encountered in the chosen occupation.
 04.02 Read and interpret information relative to the chosen occupation.
 04.03 Locate and evaluate key elements of oral and written information.
 04.04 Analyze and apply data and/or measurements to solve problems and interpret documents.